Rutgers-RPL/pfa-training/README.md

 That for loop was probably a little confusing to make sense of at first, and probably still is.
 Fortunately, python provides some faster methods of matrix math, including multiplication.

 Let's try this in a more efficient way using List Comprehensions.
-LIst Comprehensions are a much cleaner way of having Python handle arrays with a new handling format.
+List Comprehensions are a much cleaner way of having Python handle arrays with a new handling format.
 They basically look like this:

 ![Error Displaying Image!](./gfx/comprehensions.png "comprehensions")